magnifindinc/KubernetesHAProxyNginx/README.md

 # Installation and Configuration
 Nothing fancy or complex...
 Install all the needed modules with pip and make sure this machine can access to the Kubernetes master api with no credentials.

 By default, the API is exposed only on localhost you might want to solve it with a simple port farwards rule to the specific machine that samples it.

-Another option (recommended) is to run the script from within the master and run the command remotly via SSH.
+**Another option (recommended) is to run the script from within the master and run the command remotly via SSH**

 ### Installing